webyrd/relational-interpreter-book-and-course/interp.md

 # A simple environment-passing Scheme interpreter in Scheme

-CBV lambda-calc plus quote and cons
+call-by-value (CBV) $\lambda$-calculus (variable reference, single-argument $lambda$, and procedure application), plus `quote` and `list`

-a list for env
+a-list for env

 tagged list to represent closure

 grammar for the language we are interpreting

 # Rewriting the simple environment-passing Scheme interpreter in miniKanren

+In this chapter we will translate the evaluator for the simple environment-passing interpreter from the previous chapter from a Scheme function to a miniKanren relation.

 # Quine time